DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`combo.diff || combo.deficit || combodiff || combopoints.diff || combopoints.deficit || combopointsdiff`_

--   This condition calculates the deficit of Combo Points the player has until reaching the maximum amount.
+-   This condition calculates the deficit of Combo Points (maximum Combo Points - current Combo Points) the player has on the specified target.

+#### Parameters

+-   `target` (UNIT): The target unit to check combo points against.

 #### Returns `NUMBER`